thcasey3/hanlab/docs/source/hydrationGUI.rst

 Saving Results
 ==============

 After processing is complete and hydration parameters are calculated, the **Save** button is available.
 Your results are saved in .csv, .h5, and .mat formats.
 The .h5 and .mat files can be imported by hydrationGUI.
 The .mat file can be imported by the MATLAB app called xODNP that is available at MathWorks File Exchange: https://www.mathworks.com/matlabcentral/fileexchange/73293-xodnp.
-See :ref:`dnpHydration <dnpHydration>` for explanation of the saved inputs/results object.
+See :ref:`odnp <odnp>` for explanation of the saved inputs/results object.